Dynamic SQL queries: string concatenation vs SqlKata

 query.WhereIn("Instructor.ID", request.InstructorIds);

-// Built and execute the list query with pagination on top of the base query.
+// Build and execute the list query with pagination on top of the base query.

 var items = query.Clone()